ON THE FORT HALL ROAD

 Friday, June 7, 1850

-After leaving the Sublette Cutoff, and before starting on the Hudspeth Cutoff at Soda Springs, Idaho, John App and his traveling partner, Jake, passed many places of interest with names like Cokeville (known to emigrants as “Smith’s Fork on the Bear River”), Thomas Fork, Big Hill, and Pegleg Smith’s Trading Post.
+After leaving the Sublette Cutoff, and before starting on the Hudspeth Cutoff at Soda Springs, Idaho, John App and his traveling partner, Jake, took the Fort Hall Road to the northwest and passed many places of interest with names known to emigrants as “Smith’s Fork on the Bear River” (Cokeville), Thomas Fork, and Peg Leg Smith’s Trading Post.
 They traveled by all of these places on their way to Soda Springs, but John did not write about any of them.

 The photos below include interpretive signs marking the places, with current photos showing some of the terrain as it appears today.
 The text of the signs is as follows: